-NEA's Department of Collective Bargaining and Member Advocacy has written guidance, "The ESSER Funds: Bargaining and Advocacy for Safe and Equitable Schools," which includes recommended bargaining and advocacy approaches for local affiliates.
+NEA's Department of Collective Bargaining and Member Advocacy has written guidance, "The ESSER Funds: Bargaining and Advocacy for Safe and Equitable Schools," to provide further bargaining and advocacy recommendations for uses of these funds at the local level.
 If you work under a collective bargaining agreement (CBA), your contract may contain language that requires the employer to support the implementation of many of the fund uses outlined in this guide.
-Check your CBA and any COVID-19-related memorandum of understanding for relevant language, or work with your local to negotiate such language.
+Where collective bargaining is not an option, your local should work collaboratively with school districts to ensure that all educators have the supports necessary to implement these strategies, based on the "meaningful consultation" requirement.